 Swiss Meringue Kisses

-1. Place the room temperature egg whites and the caster sugar into the bowl from your freestanding mixer and mix to combine.
+- Place the room-temperature egg whites and the granulated sugar into the bowl from your stand mixer and mix to combine.
 On the stove, fill a saucepan with about 1.5 inches of water and bring to a simmer.
-You should be able to place the bowl of your freestanding mixer on top of the saucepan so that the steam can heat it, but the water does not touch the bowl.
+You should be able to place the bowl of your stand mixer on top of the saucepan so that the steam can heat it, but the water does not touch the bowl.

-3. Transfer the bowl onto the freestanding mixer, attach the balloon whisk and beat on a high speed for 10 minutes or until the bowl is completely cool.
+- Transfer the bowl onto the stand mixer, attach the balloon whisk, and beat on high speed for 10 minutes or until the bowl is completely cool.
 You will be left with a very stiff meringue that is almost marshmallow-y in texture.
 There will be stiff peaks that support themselves when the whisk is lifted out and turned over.

-4. Preheat the oven to 100 degrees Celsius.
+- Preheat the oven to 212°F (100°C).
 Place the meringue in a piping bag fitted with a round tip.
 On a flat baking tray lined with parchment paper, pipe dots of mixture so they are about 1.5 inches round.
 Release the pressure on the bag and lift it away to create a point on top.
 Dust the kisses lightly with cocoa powder and bake for 90 minutes.
 After 90 minutes turn off the oven and leave the meringues in it for another 30-60 minutes to continue drying.
 After this they are done and should be crispy on the outside and chewy on the inside!